dtbkhanh/dtbkhanh.github.io/_posts/2025-04-15-mobile-app-marketing-conversion-analysis.md

 **3. Conversion Rate by Feature Used (100% Stacked Bar Chart)**
 - Although fewer users use features like **IBAN Setup**, **Verified Bank**, and **PEPPOL Registration**, those who do are far more likely to become paid users.
-  → These actions suggest serious engagement and high intent to fully use the platform.
+  → These actions suggest serious engagement and a high intent to fully use the platform.
 - **AI Assistant** has a moderate conversion rate (~71.7%).
 - Frequently used basic features such as **Create Expense**, **Invoice**, or **Other Revenue** have lower conversion rates.
   → These are often used for quick testing by new or casual users without further exploration.